 But lost in Air Land Battle nostalgia is the fact that it was necessitated by two unpleasant facts: overwhelming Soviet conventional superiority and the political (not necessarily military) desirability of a forward defense.
 And there was also the dicey matter of engaging in a massive conventional war with a nuclear power, a power that knew that we had previously refused to rule out first use of nuclear weapons to offset conventional weakness.
 Air Land Battle was the lynchpin of a potential military strategy of conventional defense in Northeast Europe and a policy that Western Europe would be maintained free of Soviet expansion.
 But that military strategy was always precarious.

 Similarly, Air Sea Battle, at least in the Pacific, is part of an overall military strategy that supports the American policy goals of maintaining its own access to the maritime commons of East Asia and maintaining the balance that has allows the structured ambiguity of American, Chinese and Taiwanese understandings of the One China Policy to continue.
 Of course, given that the anti-ship missiles are themselves located deep inland and supported by C4ISR battle networks, the crux of Air Sea Battle could hinge on striking both.
 It remains uncertain whether the United States would be realistically commit to such an escalation, or whether it would be wise.

 Either way, much of the current debate about Air Sea Battle is at this point either speculation or a proxy for a more existential battle in Washington: the Pentagon budget wars.
 The parameters of the concept will continue to evolve, unfortunately dating most writing on it (including this post, perhaps).

-This article originally appeared at Asia Security Watch, December 22, 2011.
+This story originally appeared at Asia Security Watch, December 22, 2011.